hanzoai/runtime/images/sandbox/README.md

 # Hanzo Runtime Sandbox Image

-[Dockerfile](./Dockerfile) contains the definition for [daytonaio/sandbox](https://hub.docker.com/r/daytonaio/sandbox) which is used as the default sandbox image in Daytona Cloud.
+[Dockerfile](./Dockerfile) contains the definition for [hanzoai/sandbox](https://hub.docker.com/r/hanzoai/sandbox) which is used as the default sandbox image in Runtime Cloud.

 The default sandbox image contains Python, Node and their most popular dependencies, including: